 In this game you play as a weasel character while trying to collect 10 eggs hidden throughout the stage, and killing your prey at the end of the level.
 It’s unclear why they call what’s likely a stoat, and a stoat in its ermine coat a marten and a mink, but a great game nonetheless.

-Tooth and Tail is a real-time strategy video game set in a society of anthropomorphic animals during a time of severe food shortages, resulting in the uprising of political parties with differing ideologies regarding the acquisition of food. – Wikipedia source.
+Available for Windows, MacOS, Linux and PlayStation 4, Tooth and Tail is a real-time strategy video game set in a society of anthropomorphic animals during a time of severe food shortages, resulting in the uprising of political parties with differing ideologies regarding the acquisition of food.

-In this game you can play ferrets (which are members of the Freight Union), and a badger that’s known as Inmate #43B.
+In this game you can play ferrets (which are members of the Freight Union), and badgers known as Inmates #43B.